kcaisley/frida/docs/week27.md

         - But calibration of the capacitors themselves (see Ding 2015) of calibration only of the digital weights is necessary for high resolution.
         - When the the sampling node can't be measured directly, calibratability is a requirement for both the strats above
         - See Ding 2018 for on-chip LMS engine calibration.
 Off-chip paper is only 6-bit so I didn't read

+- IMASENIC Sagara
+    - One design had 6 ADCs per column, each running at 1Mhz 11-bit resolution.
+    - Assuming 20e-3/2052 = ~10um pixel pitch, each ADC is roughly 5um by 30um from the photo?
+    - This makes the combined column parralle block be 10um x 90um, or ~ 0.001um^2 similar to H in area, but only 6MHz and
+    - Not sure about the power

 - Zhaokai Liu 2025:
     - Talks a lot about the linearity requirements of high resolution ADCs, and how bottom-plate sampling helps enable this